m0ru/bak/02_problemdescription.md

 # Problem Description {#sec:probdescr}

-This thesis is part of the over-arching Web of Needs^[<http://www.webofneeds.org/>. ( related publications^[<http://sat.researchstudio.at/en/web-of-needs>] )] project -- short WoN --
-and, somewhat more particular, of developing an end-user-friendly client-application^[<https://www.matchat.org/owner/>] prototype/demonstrator for it, that allows testing the protocol and helps with communicating the WoN's potential to people.
+This thesis is part of the over-arching Web of Needs^[<http://www.webofneeds.org/> (accessed 2018-06-18).
+Related publications: <http://sat.researchstudio.at/en/web-of-needs> (accessed 2018-06-18)] project -- short WoN -- and, somewhat more particular, of developing an end-user-friendly client-application^[<https://www.matchat.org/owner/> (accessed 2018-06-18).] prototype/demonstrator for it, that allows testing the protocol and helps with communicating the WoN's potential to people.
 The main focus of the work done for this thesis was to research ways of structuring the JavaScript-based client-application; thus it consisted